 “A child who doesn’t read is a child who doesn’t dream”.

-Félicia is the co-founder of AL. She takes care of the projects in English and French.
+Félicia is the co-founder of AL. She takes care of the projects in English and French, and our social media accounts.
 She is the ‘heart’ of Articoli Liberi.
 Thanks to her we found the energy and the motivation to start.

 I was born in France near Paris but I have never really felt totally French.
 My fascination for Italy and the Italian language started when I was a teenager and since then I have always known that somehow Italy was my adoptive mother country.
 So as soon as I could, I went to live in Italy, where I stayed for more than 7 years, in Turin and then in Parma.
 After moving to Australia for a year, I finally came back to France, in Nice very close to my dearest Italy.
 Thanks to these years abroad, I managed to become a translator from English and Italian to French.
 Since my childhood, my best friends have always been books.
 If I don’t read my life becomes suddenly so dull; so colorless.
 My whole world revolves around books, as a reader but also as a translator who got the opportunity to live her dream by translating a novel, and finally as a writer.
 In London where I live now, I am blessed to be able to be surrounded by children every day and to work in a school which values so much the power of imagination.
 These children are lucky enough to have a huge library for themselves.
 Despite the technology around them, a book is still a sacred object for them.
 But not every child is as lucky as them.
 And that is our duty to bring the books to them.
 Because a child who doesn’t read is a child who doesn’t dream.
 And it cannot happen on our watch.